Coral is a hardware and software platform for building intelligent devices with fast neural network inferencing.

 We have verified many popular model architectures for image classification, object detection, semantic segmentation, pose estimation, keyphrase detection, and more to come.

 If you want to try your application using one of these models, you can download a pre-trained version of our models.

 We've optimized Mendel for embedded systems by making it very lightweight.
 So although you can connect a keyboard and monitor to get a shell interface, you won't find any desktop apps.
-You will find a familiar Linux interface and a Debian packaging system, providing access the extensive Debian software archives and a huge range of customizations.
+What you will find is a familiar Linux interface and a Debian packaging system, providing access the extensive Debian software archives and a huge range of customizations.

-Mendel also comes bundled with the tools you need to build your headless ML applications, including standard Python and C++ libraries, the Edge TPU API, and the Edge TPU runtime.
+Mendel also comes bundled with the tools you need to build your headless ML applications, including standard Python and C++ libraries, the Edge TPU runtime, and extra API libraries to simplify your app development (PyCoral for Python apps and libcoral for C++ apps).
 Additionally, we include a tool called MDT (Mendel Development Tool) that makes it easy to connect securely (using SSH/mDNS), transfer files, and run other commands from a remote computer.

 The following illustration provides a basic overview of the Mendel system and software stack.